hannobraun/playground/2025-08-02_language-design/README.md

 this writing, only this design exists.
 I'm just dreaming here.
 There's no implementation, and there might never be one.

-Not only that, but the design itself is pretty raw.
-It needs a few more rounds of review and refinement, and I might only do that when inspiration strikes.
-There's no schedule here.

 This design is written in the form of documentation, because I found that to be an effective tool to channel my thoughts. **Don't mistake this for actual documentation of an actual language.**